 You need to do a complete walk through of the RV you want to purchase and inspect everything.
 Buying a new RV is much like purchasing a used RV, and in the second part of this series, I will share some tips on the technical and mechanical things you should consider before making a purchase.

 One important thing to negotiate when purchasing a new trailer or 5th wheel is better tires.
-Quite often the manufacturer will use tires rated for exactly the weight the model has when it was delivered to the dealership and let’s face it, things like clothes, dishes, food, outdoor furniture, bike racks, and bikes add a lot of extra weight that puts more stress on cheap tires.
+Quite often the manufacturer will use tires rated for exactly the weight the model has when it was delivered to the dealership and let’s face it, things like clothes, dishes, food, outdoor furniture, kayak racks, bike racks, and bikes add a lot of extra weight that puts more stress on cheap tires.
 A blown out tire at 60 miles per hour is a harrowing enough experience without the added cost of the damage all that flying rubber does to the undercarriage of your new coach.

 Another important thing to consider when you are in the negotiation process is to ask for a gift card to their parts and accessory store as part of the contract.
 Usually things like your sewer line, a four way lug wrench, or electrical supply adapters are not included with the purchase of a new RV, and this is a good way to avoid having to purchase those items elsewhere or out of your pocket.

 You can also use this tactic to negotiate small upgrades.
 You’re not happy with a plastic toilet and you want a porcelain one instead?
 You don’t care for the plastic kitchen sink faucet with the faux chrome finish and you want a more modern steel faucet like you would have in your own home?
 Don’t worry, dealers are usually ready to do this because they want the sale as much (or more) than you want the purchase.

 Don’t Think of This as an “Investment”